LucieMrc/MediaPipe_TD_EN/README.md

 ### D. Objects and faces detection

 The detection and classification of objects with the node object_tracking1 is used to "see" objects on the video and recognize them with more or less confidence.
-It does not works very well.

 ![Screenshot de l'interface de TD](./images/screen12.png)

 ![Screenshot de l'interface de TD](./images/screen6.png) *Here my phone being detected with only 55% confidence*

 The face_detector1 node is used to detect faces and get the positions of each points.
+It is a more light and simple detection than the face_tracking node, and we can detect up to 10 faces.

 ![Screenshot de l'interface de TD](./images/screen13.png)

 The image_classification node tries to recognize objects on the image.
-It does not works very well.
+It does not works very well in the sense that the classification rarely works well, and when it is working the confidence is quite low.

 ![Screenshot de l'interface de TD](./images/screen14.png)

 ### E. The Virtual Webcam Chain

-I am not sure yet of the use of the Virtual Webcam Chain, but you can turn on the camera in the first node, the videodevin.
+The Virtual Webcam Chain is used to do post processing outside of TouchDesigner (in OBS for example) and re-integrate the video flux in TD.

 ### F. The node image_segmentation